-In this paper, we assess the feasibility of the recently installed EDICAM visible camera system on the JT-60SA tokamak~\citep{Szepesi20} for runaway electron detection and characterization.
-The EDICAM parameters were given to the SOFT synthetic diagnostic framework, which was used to simulate a synthetic synchrotron radiation image from a runaway electron distribution generated in a JT-60SA-like disruption.
-The disruption was simulated using the DREAM disruption runaway electron modelling tool~\citep{Hoppe21}.
+The JT-60SA tokamak is planned to begin operation soon and it is expected to contribute to runaway electron mitigation studies for ITER and DEMO~\cite{Giruzzi19}.
+In this paper, we assess the feasibility of the recently installed Event Detection Intelligent Camera (EDICAM) visible camera system on JT-60SA~\cite{Szepesi20} for runaway electron detection and characterization.
+The EDICAM system has not been considered for runaway electron detection before, and we propose the use of this visible camera for this purpose as no infra-red cameras are dedicated for runaway electron detection on JT-60SA.
+The EDICAM parameters were given to the SOFT framework, which was used to simulate a synthetic synchrotron radiation image from a runaway electron distribution generated in a JT-60SA-like disruption.
+The disruption was simulated using the DREAM disruption runaway electron modelling tool~\cite{Hoppe21}.

 The characteristics of the EDICAM system are introduced in section~\ref{sec:edicam}.
-A description of the modelling tools used in the simulations is given in section~\ref{sec:models}, while the simulation settings, results and their interpretation are presented in section~\ref{sec:Results}.
+A description of the modelling tools used in the simulations is given in section~\ref{sec:models}, while the simulation settings, results, and their interpretation are presented in section~\ref{sec:Results}.
 Finally, we conclude in section~\ref{sec:Conclusions}.